here are many benefits to spaying your dog. With this procedure, you won't have to worry about your pup going into heat every three weeks.

-Your dog may be able to open her sutures by licking or gnawing on the incision site.
-She may also open the Incision by tearing or breaking the sutures if she plays hard or exercises too much.
+She may also open the incision by tearing or breaking the sutures if she plays hard or exercises too much.

-This dog cone-like collar attaches to your dog's collar and will prevent your dog from licking or gnawing at the incision site even if you cannot watch her every move.
+This dog cone-like collar attaches to your dog's collar and will prevent your dog from licking or gnawing at the incision site, even if you cannot watch her every move.

 Spay incontinence happens because of the drop in your dog's estrogen hormone levels.

 Your dog's sphincter muscle is controlled in part by its estrogen hormone.

-By decreasing the hormone, your dog may not be able to hold her bladder.
-This complication is usually seen in dogs from larger breeds.
+By decreasing the hormone, your dog may be unable to hold her bladder.

 The vet will be able to assess the animal and will potentially prescribe her medication.